Snapmaker/Snapmaker2-Controller/README.md

 NOTE: if you build the source for first time, PlatformIO will download the relative libraries and toochains.
 It may take a few minutes.

 - After PlatformIO finishing the build, you will get two images:
-  - (Top)/.pioenvs/GD32F105/firmware.bin: image to be programmed into main controller
+  - `(PROJECT FOLDER)/.pioenvs/GD32F105/firmware.bin`: image to be programmed into main controller
-  - (Top)/.pioenvs/GD32F105/firmware.elf: image to be used in Ozone(online debug tool)
+  - `(PROJECT FOLDER)/.pioenvs/GD32F105/firmware.elf`: image used to debug the firmware (in online debug tools like Ozone)

 - To clean previous build, just click the **clean** icon, or type command ***pio run -t clean*** in the terminal.